skip navigation

 WHEN / WHILE INCLUDED

-After is included in a reduced clause to express an earlier time frame of the activity in the clause.
+After is included in a reduced clause to express an earlier time frame than that of the main clause.
+No change to the (nonfinite) verb form is required.

 After being burglarized,